docker-hy/docker-hy.github.io/exercises.md

 *Do not alter the code of either project*

-Submit the edited Dockerfiles and command used to run.
+Submit the edited Dockerfiles and commands used to run.

 ![]({{ "/images/exercises/back-and-front.png" | absolute_url }})